 One of the first mountaineers (two) to climb Mt.
 Everest is Tenzing Norgay Sherpa.
 Sherpas follow Tibetan Buddhism, the “ancient school” by religion, friendly in nature and share part of a culture of Tibet.
 Trek to the northern-most region of Nepal to see the rich mix of culture and lifestyle.

-Mid-hills of Nepal are populated by many hill tribes of Nepal like Gurung, Magar, Rai, Limbu, Tamang, Chettris, Brahmins, Newars, etc. Before the unification of the modern Nepal, Gurung, Rai, Magar, Tamang had their independent countries, and still have their independent culture; manner of practicing religion, language, cuisine, music and dance, and their architectural settlement is distinct to each other.
+Mid-hills of Nepal is populated by many hill tribes of Nepal like Gurung, Magar, Rai, Limbu, Tamang, Chettris, Brahmins, Newars, etc. Before the unification of the modern Nepal, Gurung, Rai, Magar, Tamang had their independent countries, and still, have their independent culture; manner of practicing religion, language, cuisine, music and dance, and their architectural settlement is distinct to each other.

 Newars, being indigenous the Kathmandu Valley, are rich in metal works, arts, crafts, and building castles and temples.
 Chettries (Khas) and Brahmins are Hindus by religions and historians state they are ancient settlers of Karnali region of Nepal.
 They have carried their cultural values – with them – wherever they settled.